pchev/indistarter/README.md

 Please report any issue at https://www.ap-i.net/mantis/set_project.php?project_id=5

+You can download pre-compiled binary from https://sourceforge.net/projects/indistarter/ Or by adding the Skychart apt repository https://www.ap-i.net/skychart/en/documentation/installation_on_linux_debian

 This software is part of a full suite for astronomical observation:
 - https://github.com/pchev/skychart
 - https://github.com/pchev/ccdciel